Fire Art Guidelines

 FAST Lead Coordination Before Burning

-At least one hour before your scheduled burn time (or earlier, depending on the complexity of your burn) a member of FAST designated as the FAST Lead (the person supervising your burn) will arrive at your installation at the 9 o’clock position of your burn to identify themselves to the artists to coordinate with the project team (artist and all leads).
+At least one hour before your scheduled burn time (or earlier, depending on the complexity of your burn) a member of FAST designated as the FAST Lead (the person supervising your burn) will arrive at your installation at the 9 o’clock position of your burn to identify themselves to the artists to coordinate with the project team, which includes the artist and all fire leads.

-Do NOT add fuel to the artwork before the FAST member arrives.
-The FAST member will make a final check of your piece, and if all is in order, they will issue the Burn Laminate for your piece, and inform the Black Rock Rangers and the Emergency Services Department (ESD) that your piece is on schedule to burn.
+Do not add fuel to the artwork before FAST arrives.
+The FAST Lead will make a final check of your piece, and if all is in order, they will issue a burn laminate for your piece, and inform the Black Rock Rangers and the Emergency Services Department (ESD) that it is on schedule to burn.
 When you are given the green light, you will be informed to fuel your piece and complete your preparations to burn.
 A FAST member will also check the weather.
-Barring any high wind conditions or other negative weather factors, you will receive an OK to burn from the FAST member.

 You can and should be making other preparations prior to that time, however, and continue making them after the FAST Lead arrives.